gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.13.6 - 05/Sep/2017 =

 * FEATURE: Google Drive authorisation now goes via an officially registered app for easier connections to Google Drive.
-* FEATURE: Include commands for UpdraftCentral's (https://updraftcentral.com) Google Analytics management facility (check the changelog for the release)
+* FEATURE: Include commands for UpdraftCentral's (https://updraftcentral.com) Google Analytics management facility (check the changelog.txt for the release)
 * FIX: Correct handling of OneDrive folder names featuring spaces (possibly a regression/change in the handling at OneDrive's end)
 * TWEAK: Prevent messy layout when the last log message is very long
 * TWEAK: Log catchable fatal errors and exceptions during backup in PHP 7